bf/security-advisories/README.md

-# security-advisories
+# Security advisories for vulnerabilities

-Security advisories for vulnerabilities
+This repo contains details about vulnerabilities I have found.